 Barton Springs Pool

-Combine great swimming with people watching at the historic Barton Springs Pool, just minutes from downtown Austin.
-Located in the heart of the 360-acre Zilker Park, this swimmer’s paradise features clear water fed from underground springs that stays a refreshing 68 degrees year ‘round, along with grassy hills for sunbathing.
+Combine great swimming with people-watching at the historic Barton Springs Pool, just minutes from downtown Austin.
+Located in the heart of the 360-acre Zilker Park, this swimmer’s paradise features clear water fed from underground springs that stays a refreshing 68 degrees year-round, along with grassy hills for sunbathing.

-No reservation required, but visitors must purchase an entry pass here or onsite at a ticket kiosk.
+No reservation is required, but visitors must purchase an entry pass here or onsite at a ticket kiosk.
 Check current hours before you go.

 Deep Eddy Pool

-The huge Deep Eddy Pool is the state’s oldest pool, and offers a traditional public pool experience for lap swimming and recreational swimming in the center of Austin.
+The huge Deep Eddy Pool is the state’s oldest pool and offers a traditional public pool experience for lap swimming and recreational swimming in the center of Austin.

 Open daily; check the website for hours and admission fees.